GuillaumeBAECHLER/CaptureTheEther/README.md

 }
 ```

-As we can see in this Solidity contract, the answer is stored as it in a global variable named `answer`.
+As we can see in this Solidity contract, the answer is stored as it in a state variable named `answer`.

 > It's time to D-D-D-D-Duel !